The Fat of the Land: Background, artwork and album title

-While Liam Howlett is generally responsible for the compositions and Maxim Reality is featured on two tracks, this is the first record to include contributions by Keith Flint, who provides vocals on four of the songs and co-wrote three songs, including the two biggest hits, both of which reached number one on the UK Singles Chart.
-He is also the vocalist on a cover of the L7 song "Fuel My Fire" (from the 1994 album Hungry for Stink).
-The Fat of the Land album cover featured an image of a blackback crab and a new logo, dropping "The" and adding an ant silhouette.
+While Liam Howlett is generally responsible for the compositions and Maxim Reality is featured on two tracks, this is the first record to include contributions by Keith Flint.
+The Fat of the Land album cover featured an image of a moon crab and a new logo, dropping "The" and adding an ant silhouette.
+The photo of the crab was taken on the Playa Las Gemelas in Manuel Antonio National Park, Costa Rica.
 The album title comes from the old English phrase 'living off the fat of the land', which means living well or being wealthy.

 Release

 Released in the first week of July, the album hit number one on the Billboard chart on 19 July 1997.
 Certified double platinum on 2 December that year, it sold 2,600,000 copies in the United States.

-In 1999, The Fat of the Land entered the Guinness World Records as the fastest-selling UK album.
+In 1999, The Fat of the Land entered the Guinness World Records as the fastest-selling dance album in the UK.
 The album was also nominated for Best Alternative Music Album at the 40th Annual Grammy Awards, but lost to Radiohead's OK Computer.